-In a system where money rewards sociopathy and money equals power, we necessarily wind up in a system that is ruled by sociopaths.
+In a system where money rewards sociopathy and money equals power, we necessarily wind up ruled by sociopaths.

 I often look at Jeff Bezos when trying to understand how American oligarchy functions for a few reasons.

 Firstly, currently occupying the number one slot on Forbes’ billionaires list, he is the top dog.
 He figured out how to play the plutocracy game quickly, and how to play it better than anyone else.